 We believe many of the following issues have arisen from our joint failure to act on the intentions documented in 2014.
-The original MOU clearly expected the two associations to act in partnership and communicate regularly, to jointly set high level policies, and to advise the Levy Board and Secretariat on options for the collective good of the industry.
-The NZFFA believes it would be useful to re-establish this relationship and better define the role of NZFOA, NZFFA, Forest Growers Levy Board, and Secretariat.
+The original MOU clearly expected the two Associations to act in partnership and communicate regularly, to jointly set high level policies, and to advise the Levy Board and Secretariat on options for the collective good of the industry.
+The NZFFA believes it would be useful to re-establish this relationship between the NZFOA, NZFFA, Levy Board and Secretariat.

-The eight levy Committees were established as joint NZFOA / NZFFA committees, with other members appointed for their special expertise.
-However, these are now largely industry committees with little influence forest grower associations.
+The eight levy Committees were established as NZFOA / NZFFA committees, with other members appointed for their special expertise.
+However these are now largely industry committees with little Association influence.
 While the Levy Board monitors the outputs via the Secretariat, the NZFOA and NZFFA should maintain oversight on behalf of the levy payers and ensure political interests and membership issues are dealt with in a timely manner.